cchandre/RG/README.md

 - *MinStep*: float; minimum value of the steps in the adaptive procedure to compute exponentials (for 'expm_adapt')
 - *AbsTol*: float; absolute tolerance for the adaptive procedure to compute exponentials (for 'expm_adapt')
 - *RelTol*: float; relative tolerance for the adaptive procedure to compute exponentials (for 'expm_adapt')
-- *MaxLie*: integer; maximum number of Lie transforms used in the elimination of the non-resonant modes
 ####
 - *TolMax*: float; value of Hamiltonian norm for divergence
 - *TolMin*: float; value of Hamiltonian norm for convergence
-- *MaxIterates*: integer; maximum number of iterates for convergence/divergence
 ####
 - *Precision*: 32, 64 or 128; precision of calculations (default=64)
 - *NormChoice*: string; 'sum', 'max', 'Euclidean', 'Analytic'; choice of Hamiltonian norm